ShubhGupta2125/Resume/README.md

-# Resume
+# CV in LaTeX
-Wrote my resume in LaTeX
+Uses the CV Template for XeLaTeX

 Can be compiled using